canonical/hotsos/defs/README.md

     Minimum number of search results required.
 If a search period is defined, these must occur within that period.
 Default is 1.

+  min-hours-since-last-boot: <int>
+    Search result must be at least this number of hours after the last boot time.

 CACHE_KEYS
   simple_search
   sequence_search